jhurlocker/llama-stack-ReAct/README.md

 # Llama Stack with ReACT Agent

-Welcome to the Llama Stack with ReACT Agent Kickstart!
+Welcome to the Llama Stack with ReACT Agent Kickstart for OpenShift AI Developer Sandbox (https://developers.redhat.com/products/red-hat-openshift-ai)!

-Use this to quickly deploy Llama 3.2-3B or Llama 4 Scout on vLLM with Llama Stack and ReACT agents in your OpenShift AI environment.
+Use this to quickly deploy Llama Stack and ReACT agents in your OpenShift AI environment.

 To see how it's done, jump straight to [installation](#install).